 Alpha–Crystallin is a major protein of the vertebrate lens once thought to be highly specialized for conferring transparency.
 However, recent work has revealed a wide tissue distribution and a sequence homology to small heat shock proteins, suggesting a more general role for the protein.
 Like other molecular chaperons, Alpha–Crystallin is known to bind to unfolded proteins and suppress nonspecific aggregation in vitro.
 In the present work, spin-labeled derivatives of the insulin B chain and melittin were used to investigate the state of these proteins bound to Alpha–Crystallin.
 Insulin was selected since unfolding can be triggered by reduction of the interchain disulfide bonds, a treatment that does not affect Alpha–Crystallin.
 Upon reduction of insulin, the separated B chains aggregate.
 In the presence of Alpha–Crystallin, the B chains bind to Alpha–Crystallin and aggregation is suppressed.
 Melittin, a 26 amino acid peptide from bee venom, was selected for study since it is a random coil under physiological conditions, and its interaction with Alpha–Crystallin can be directly studied.
 EPR analysis of the spin-labeled peptides shows that the nitroxide side chains are immobilized in a polar environment on Alpha–Crystallin and that they are separated by 25 A or more in the complex, indicating that the bound proteins are not clustered.
 The bound B chains of insulin are not in a fully extended conformation, and melittin does not appear to bind to a hydrophobic surface in Alpha–Crystallin as an amphipathic helix, as it does to membranes and some other proteins.(ABSTRACT TRUNCATED AT 250 WORDS)

 Roger J.w.
-Truscott – 2nd expert on this subject based on the ideXlab platform
+Truscott – One of the best experts on this subject based on the ideXlab platform.